axettone/pgen/README.md

 # pgen
-Another python simple password generator usin the xxx-yyy-zzz-kkk pattern.
+Another simple password generator written in python using the xxx-yyy-zzz-kkk pattern.

 ## Usage